Arvindvadivelu/Prodigy-Infotech-Internship/PRODIGY_WD_02/Stopwatch/README.md

 DESCRIPTION:-

-To build a stopwatch web application, you can use HTML, CSS, and JavaScript.
-HTML is used to structure the elements of the application.
-By implementing functions for starting, pausing, and resetting the stopwatch, as well as tracking and displaying lap times, users can accurately measure and record time intervals.
-With these technologies and functionalities, you can create an interactive and user-friendly stopwatch web application.
-The second task involved developing a stopwatch web application.
-This required me to utilize JavaScript to create a functional stopwatch that accurately measures time.
-Through this task, I not only honed my JavaScript skills but also gained valuable experience in implementing interactive features on a webpage.
+- Utilize HTML, CSS, and JavaScript to develop a stopwatch web application
+- HTML is essential for structuring the elements of the application
+- Implement functions for starting, pausing, and resetting the stopwatch
+- Include features for tracking and displaying lap times for accurate time measurement
+- Create an interactive and user-friendly interface for the stopwatch application
+- Develop a functional stopwatch using JavaScript to accurately measure time intervals
+- Hone JavaScript skills through the development process
+- Gain valuable experience in implementing interactive features on a webpage
+- Enhance understanding of how JavaScript can be used to create dynamic web applications
+- Improve proficiency in utilizing HTML, CSS, and JavaScript for web development tasks

 PROGRAMMING LANGUAGE: HTML, CSS, JAVACRIPT